-The analyses of the clay sample obtained from Enyigba, showed the presence of essential metallic elements, trace elements and toxic heavy metals in the clay.
+Analyses of the clay obtained from Enyigba, showed the presence of essential metallic elements, trace elements and toxic heavy metals in the clay.
 The edible clay was observed to have low toxicity when administered orally, since the administration of 5000mg/kg to rabbits orally produced no ill-effect.
-The administration of the edible clay to rabbits orally resulted in the absorption and distribution of Ca, Mg, K, Na, Cu, Ni, Fe and Mn to the various brain and heart of the body.
-The absorbed elements were still present in the respective parts of the body 10 days post administration, showing that the elements were widely distributed in the body, with increased half-lives.
-The concentrations of all the other absorbed elements were within the WHO acceptable levels for human consumption per day.
+The administration of the edible clay to rabbits orally resulted in the absorption and distribution of Ca, Mg, K, Na, Cu, Ni, Fe and Mn to the various organs and tissues of the body.
+The absorbed elements were still present in the organs and tissues of the body 10 days post administration, showing that the elements were widely distributed in the body, with increased half-lives.
+Except for Ni the concentrations of all the other absorbed elements were within the WHO acceptable levels for human consumption per day.
 The levels of the trace heavy metals in the edible clay were low hence they were not absorbed into the body.